 This isn’t to say that online support networks are evil or serve no purpose.
 The data simply shows that they can be a hindrance to mental health and social flourishing.
 It is vital to have a support network that you can meet IRL.

 Beyond anything else, you may feel school pressures because you’re trying to figure out who you are in what feels like an extremely short window of time.
-In about four years, it’s expected that you’ll know what you want to do for the rest of your life.
+You likely feel expectations that you’ll know what you want to do for the rest of your life.
 Trying to figure out your place in the world is a tremendously difficult part of your school years.
-Your friend group from last year may not be right anymore and it may leave you scrambling to figure out where you should be.

 When dealing with these challenges, remember that the best thing you can do is be yourself (as obscure and cliché as that advice may seem).